ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 : mandatory

-: The Nonce (number used once) is a number intended to be unique and intended to be effectiviely infeasible to guess.
-In this reference interaction model it MUST be provided by the Verifier and MUST be used as a proof of freshness, with respect to conveyed evidence ensuring that the result of an attestation activity was created recently (i.e. triggered by the challange emitted by the Verifier).
+: The Nonce (number used once) is a number intended to be unique and intended to be effectively infeasible to guess.
+In this reference interaction model it MUST be provided by the Verifier and MUST be used as a proof of freshness, with respect to conveyed evidence ensuring that the result of an attestation activity was created recently (i.e. triggered by the challenge emitted by the Verifier).
 As such, the Nonce MUST be part of the signed claim set that composes the attestation evidence sent by the Attestor to the Verifier.

 Shared Secret ID: